iommirocks/iommi/docs/dev_tools.rst

 If you want more detailed information in your console to debug a problem you can set `settings.SQL_DEBUG` to `'all'` (which prints all SQL statements), `'stacks'` (all SQL statements with tracebacks).
 You can also set it to `None` to turn it off.

+You can use this middleware on non-iommi views too.
+Just add `?_iommi_sql_trace` to your url.